TuckerRasbury/Credit_Risk_Analysis/README.md

 Below in the results section, I evaluate the performance of each of these models.
 And, in the summary section I recommend whether the models should be used to predict credit risk.

 ## Results
-- _Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all six machine learning models.
-Use screenshots of your outputs to support your results._

 ### ROS
 ##### Balanced Accuracy Score